matteocrippa/awesome-swift/README.md

 * [Upsurge](https://github.com/aleph7/Upsurge) - Simple and fast matrix and vector math for Swift.

 ### Network
+*A list of libs that allow you to decrease the amount of time spent dealing with http requests.*

 * [agent](https://github.com/hallas/agent) - http request agent.
 * [Alamofire](https://github.com/Alamofire/Alamofire) :penguin:- elegant networking in Swift.